Home > Blog > What Do I Do After a Hit and Run Accident?

 Seek Immediate Medical Attention

 The first and most important step after a hit and run accident is to prioritize your health and well-being.
 Even if you believe you haven't sustained any serious injuries, seek immediate medical attention.
 Adrenaline can mask pain and symptoms, and some injuries may not immediately appear.
+Visit a healthcare professional who can assess your condition and provide necessary treatment.
+Not only will this help you recover physically, but it will also establish an official record of your injuries, which you need when seeking compensation later.

 Report the Accident to the Police

 After seeking medical attention, your next step should be to report the hit and run accident to the police if it wasn’t already.
 Contact the local law enforcement agency as soon as possible and provide them with all the details of the incident.
 This includes information about the location, time, and any identifying details about the other vehicle involved.
+Cooperate fully with the police and provide them with any evidence or witness statements you may have.
+Any information might help the police locate the driver who fled the scene.
+The police report will also serve as an official record of the accident and can support your case when filing an insurance claim or pursuing legal action.

 Do Not Speak With Your Insurance Company Without Legal Representation

+Insurance companies are primarily focused on minimizing their own financial liabilities.
+After a hit and run accident, you may feel tempted to contact your insurance company immediately.
+However, you should refrain from doing so until you have legal representation.
 Insurance adjusters may try to take advantage of the situation and pressure you into settling for a lower compensation amount than you deserve.
 By consulting a car accident lawyer first, you protect yourself against hurting your claim or settling for too little.

 Consult a Car Accident Lawyer

+Insurance companies do not make hit and run accident claims easy.
+Consulting a car accident lawyer who has handled hit and run cases ensures the best possible outcome for your situation.
 A car accident lawyer will identify the best sources of compensation to cover your losses, whether or not the police locate the driver.
 They will handle every step of the process to seek coverage of your losses from the available insurance policies.

 Options for Compensation